 How Does Screw Work?

-A screw because of its threads provides a mechanism that produce linear motion when rotated.
-Bone screws consist of a helix shaped thread on a shaft.
+A screw because of its threads provides a mechanism that produces linear motion when rotated.
+Bone screws consist of a helix-shaped thread on a shaft.
 By turning one end, called the head, the screw will move through a stationary object in a hole that is either threaded to match screw thread or threads could be formed by the screw itself.
 As the screw passes, its thread grips the material it is being screwed into.

-The main use of the screw is to fix together two object by compressing them against each other.
+The main use of the screw is to fix together two objects by compressing them against each other.

 Components of A Screw